SciML/HighDimPDE.jl/paper/paper.md

 - reducing the complexity of the numerical approximation of the time integral through a [multilvel Monte Carlo](https://en.wikipedia.org/wiki/Multilevel_Monte_Carlo_method) approach.

-`HighDimPDE.jl` allows to use such schemes both on GPUs and CPUs with minimal coding effort.
+`HighDimPDE.jl` allows to use solver algorithms both on GPUs and CPUs with minimal coding effort.
 `HighDimPDE.jl` also relies heavily on [@Flux] and interfaces well with the [@SciML] ecoystem.